 (Quest Diagnostics)

-For local testing information, visit the Nevada health department’s website.
+For local testing information, please visit the Nevada Health Department’s website.

-Drive testing now available in NV.
-The testing sites will require an appointment through Quest’s MyQuestTM online portal and app, www.MyQuestCOVIDTest.com , which will screen and schedule appointments for those individuals that meet medical eligibility for the testing sites.
+Testing sites will require an appointment through Quest’s MyQuestTM online portal and app, www.MyQuestCOVIDTest.com, which will screen and schedule appointments for those individuals who meet medical eligibility for the testing sites.

-Testing is for adults who meet CDC and state and local guidelines on who should be tested, including first responders, health care providers, and others with symptoms of COVID-19 and those in high-risk groups without symptoms.
+Testing is for adults who meet the Center for Disease Control and Prevention’s (CDC), state, and local guidelines on who should be tested, which includes first responders, health care providers, high-risk groups with or without symptoms, and others with symptoms.

 Clark County